KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     alone.
 Other committee members will conduct a separate review during thesis committee meetings.

-2. Research Trainees (non-degree holders)
+2. Undergraduate and High School Trainees

-    In addition to postbacs, graduate students, and postdoctoral fellows, undergraduate and high school level research trainees will also have annual or seasonal performance reviews.
+    Undergraduate and high-school research trainees will have annual or seasonal performance reviews.

     **Summer trainees:** For trainees who are with the lab for a summer, Dr. Benjamin will conduct a review during the exit interview (see